-Compulsory purchase is intended as a last resort to assemble land required for projects, but this has not been reflected in the Council's approach to the promotion of the Orders.
-Mr and Mrs James would urge the Council to engage further to address the concerns listed above and resolve this objection.
+Compulsory purchase is only intended as a last resort and THL would urge the Council to engage further to address the concerns listed above and resolve this objection.

 Please acknowledge receipt of this letter of objection and send all associated correspondence to the signatory.